-Figure 11.15: Distributions of fitted values of (a) f{a2} and (b) f{a3} in a large number of generated experiments.
+Figure 11.15: Distributions of fitted values of (a) f{a2} and (b) f{a3} in a large number of pseudo-experiments.
 Only the parameter shown is floated in these fits.
-Other parameters are fixed to their SM expectations. (c) Simultaneous fit of non-zero f{a2} and f{a3} , with 68% and 95% confidence level contours shown.
+Other parameters are fixed to their SM values. (c) Simultaneous fit of non-zero f{a2} and f{a3} , with 68% and 95% confidence level contours shown.

-11.1.9 Summary
+11.1.11 SUMMARY

 Many new physics models predict Higgs boson coupling deviations at the sub-percent level, beyond those achievable at the LHC.
-The CEPC complements the LHC and will be able to study the properties of the Higgs boson in great details with unprecedented precision.
+The CEPC complements the LHC and will be able to study the properties of the Higgs boson in great detail and with unprecedented precision.
 At the CEPC, most of Higgs boson couplings can be measured with precision at a percent level or better, in particular the coupling to the Z boson can be determined with a precision of 0.25%.
-More importantly, the CEPC will able to measure many of the key Higgs boson properties such as the total width and decay branching ratios model independently, greatly enhancing the coverage of new physics searches.
-Furthermore, the clean event environment of the CEPC will allow the detailed study of known decay modes and the identification of potential unknown decay modes that are impractical to test at the LHC.
+More importantly, the CEPC will be able to measure many of the key Higgs boson properties such as the total width and decay branching ratios in a model-independent way, greatly enhancing the coverage of new physics searches.
+Furthermore, the clean event environment of the CEPC will allow the identification of potential unknown decay modes, which are very challenging at the LHC.